-Ejby Glostrup, on the outskirts of Copenhagen, is a well connected to the city centre, due to strong surrounding infrastructure, whilst being in the countryside.
-Like many business parks, it is quiet, has plenty of public green, thus making it an ideal location not only to work but also to live and recreate.
-The problem is: there are currently only businesses, no commercial facilities and unfortunately the public space is not an inviting place to stay.
+Ejby Glostrup, a business park on the outskirts of Copenhagen, is very well connected to the city centre due to its location on arterial roads as well as to the surrounding landscape.
+As with many of these business parks, it is quiet, and there is plenty of public green space.
+It is a perfect place to live and recreate.
+The problem is that there are only businesses there.
+No shops, no facilities and the public space is unattractive to reside.

-The master plan provides guidelines to build new volumes and develop a lively park with residential areas.
-The combination of planning and participation plan is seen as an example for the transformation of business parks.
+The master plan gives direction to building volumes and the development of a lively park with attractive living spaces.
+By combining planning and participation, the project is as an example of the transformation of business parks.